o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 ## Information Model Implementations

-The IM defined in {infomodel} has been implemented or mapped on at least nine hardware platforms across four vendors, including:
+The IM defined in {{infomodel}} has been implemented or mapped on at least nine hardware platforms across four vendors, including:

 * Broadcom: Trident, Tomahawk 1, Tomahawk 3, Tomahawk 5
 * Cisco: Q200L